-- NOTE: Any student caught housing a former student (i.e., one who has been suspended and barred from campus) will be subject to immediate suspension from university housing. - RESIDENCE HALL SECURITY requires that the exterior doors of all residence halls be locked 24 hours a day.
-Resident students must use their key to unlock the exterior door of their residence hall.
-Public Safety personnel check residence hall doors during patrols throughout the night to ensure the doors remain locked. - ROOM CONTRACT AGREEMENT which each resident student signs during room selection, requires you to remain in residence for the entire year unless you go off campus to study or you withdraw from the University. - ROOM SELECTION for following year occurs in the spring semester and is based upon seniority and date of payment of the Advance Deposit. - VACATION PERIOD Christmas Break is the only time during the year when residence halls are closed.
+- ROOM CONTRACT AGREEMENT which each resident student signs during room selection, requires you to remain in residence for the entire year unless you go off campus to study or you withdraw from the University. - ROOM SELECTION for following year occurs in the spring semester and is based upon seniority and date of payment of the Advance Deposit. - VACATION PERIOD Christmas Break is the only time during the year when residence halls are closed.
 Special arrangements are made for these with university commitment to stay on campus.
+To stay during Fall Break, Thanksgiving, and Spring Break, students must register with Residence Life. - VISITATION POLICY As a social function, the visitation policy allows residence hall visitation in residential areas by members of the opposite sex during designated times. - The University reserves the right to change the visitation policy as it deems necessary.

+Visitation Hours

-To stay during Fall Break, Thanksgiving, and Spring Break, students must register with Residence Life. - VISITATION POLICY As a social function, the visitation policy allows residence hall visitation in residential areas by members of the opposite sex during designated times. - The University reserves the right to change the visitation policy as it deems necessary. - VISITATION HOURS - Sun-Thurs -11:00 AM 12:00 AM - Fri & Sat 11:00 AM 1:00 AM - Violation of policies will result in disciplinary action and may incur fines. - All participants must abide by the following procedure during residence hall visitation: - Guests must be accompanied by his/her host or hostess at all times. - Nose within that room must be kept at a minimum. - Residents are equally responsible for the conduct of his/ her guests. - If an off-campus guest violates university policy, then the guest is subject to removal from university property, immediate suspension of his/her visitation privileges.
+- Sun-Thurs -11:00 AM 12:00 AM - Fri & Sat 11:00 AM 1:00 AM

+Violation of policies will result in disciplinary action and may incur fines.
+All participants must abide by the following procedure during residence hall visitation:

+- Guests must be accompanied by his/her host or hostess at all times. - Noise within that room must be kept at a minimum. - Residents are equally responsible for the conduct of his/ her guests. - If an off-campus guest violates university policy, then the guest is subject to removal from university property, immediate suspension of his/her visitation privileges.
 The penalty will be no less for the host/hostess. - Bathrooms are off-limits to the opposite sex.
-Students using the wrong rest rooms during inter-residence hall visitation will be subject to suspension of visitation privileges. - All overnight guests should be sixteen years of age or older.
-Special permission may be granted, see Residence Life for details. - Occupancy of a residence hall room should not exceed beyond two times the number of beds.
-(Ex.
-2 beds = capacity of four, 3 beds = capacity of six).
-Violations of the student code of conduct can result in the capacity equaling the number of beds.
+Students using the wrong rest rooms during inter-residence hall visitation will be subject to suspension of visitation privileges.